Skyteens/depth_colourisation/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1u_tFWuItxkPTH8Sr-1nC8cCMev8dEsoJ#scrollTo=gcjlJzLlsEPA.ipynb)
 # Colourisation with depth estimate fusion

-This project does colourisation of black and white images using the fusion of a despth estimate.
+This project does colourisation of black-and-white images using an encoder-decoder network with the fusion of a depth estimate.

 Feel free to use the google colab notebook to see the results.